-This feast also became known as the Candle Mass and comes from the activities associated with the feast.
+The name Candlemas comes from the activities associated with the feast.
+It came to be known as the Candle Mass.
 In the Western Church, a procession with lighted candles is the distinctive rite.
 According to post Vatican-II discipline, (if possible) the beeswax candles are to be blessed somewhere other than where the Mass is held.
 Often your local parish will hand out candles, or you may bring your own, to be blessed before the procession.
 These may be saved for later use in your home.
 After an antiphon, during which the candles held by the people are lighted, there is a procession into the church.
 During the procession to the church, the Nunc Dimittis is sung, with the antiphon “Lumen ad revelationem” (Luke 2:32).
 This procession into the church for Mass commemorates Christ’s entrance into the temple.
 Since Vatican II, the feast is reckoned a feast of the Lord (as opposed to a feast of Mary), and officially designated “The Presentation of the Lord.”

 Prayer for Candlemas Day